THE WOMAN OF THE MIRRORFranc68

 'What are you saying, Adele?'

-She then showed me the item that only I and the Lady Godoy would know, the music box.
+She had showed me the item that only I and Margarida Godoy would know, the music box.
 'Have you forgotten the music box you gave me, as a present?
 Why, why have you forsaken me to the solitude of the bottomless pit of the ocean and leave me there to rot away?'

-I could not move straightway as the music sounded, for it was then that I realised the horrible truth that the reincarnated Lady Godoy somehow possessed, the body of Adele.
+I could not move straightway as the music sounded, for it was then that I had realised the horrible truth that the reincarnated Margarida Godoy somehow possessed, the body of Adele.
 'My God it is you Margarida, who has entered the body of Adele!'

-She approached me, with those familiar eyes of the Lady Godoy.
-And with the passing of time, I could not forget her penetrable eyes that swayed my heart once.
-She put her delicate hand upon my cheek and implored, 'Our love is stronger than the love for another woman Antón!'
+She approached me, with those familiar eyes of Margarida Godoy.
+And with the passing of time, I could not forget her penetrable eyes that had swayed my heart once.
+She put her delicate hand upon my cheek and had implored, 'Our love is stronger than the love for another woman Antón!'